Creamy layer: Application on SC/ST quota

-The 'creamy layer' categorization was meant only for the OBCs until 30 September 2018 but now are also applied to the Scheduled Castes and Scheduled Tribes, it was argued that it is not on economic basis rather on the basis of untouchability or backwardness.
-This applied only in reservations in promotion and rest remain the same.
-In December 2019, the central govt has appealed in Supreme Court against the previous order of applicability of creamy layer to the SC/ST quota.
+The 'creamy layer' categorisation was meant only for the OBCs until 30 September 2018 but now is also applied to the Scheduled Castes and Scheduled Tribes.
+It was argued that it is not on an economic basis rather on the basis of untouchability or backwardness.
+This applied only to reservations in promotion and the rest remain the same.
+In December 2019, the Central Government appealed in the Supreme Court against the previous order of applicability of creamy layer to the SC/ST quota.
+In August 2024, the Supreme Court made a ruling that states must identify and exclude the creamy layer within the SCs/STs from receiving reservation benefits, as the concept of the creamy layer undermines equality considerations and ensures that reservation benefits reach the economically and socially disadvantaged.
+Union Government of India said that as per Babasaheb Dr B. R. Ambedkar's Constitution there cannot be any creamy layer in SC and ST Reservation and therefore it will not be implemented.
+Union Government took this decision because Discrimination with SC and ST communities does not happen on the basis of economic conditions.